The McNichols Civic Center Building will remain open as a 24/7 warming shelter through Tuesday morning, Jan. 31, 2023.

 It has taken decades to achieve the level of success that is happening in animal welfare—and in Colorado, especially, this intense work has led to statewide outcomes that were unimaginable only 30 years ago.
 Shelters across Colorado have committed to this way of caring for animals and, as a result, animals in Colorado are having superior outcomes: the entire state is at an average 90 percent live release rate.
 And most of the state is achieving this success while ensuring that no animal is allowed to suffer and that we keep our communities safe.
 This success has been made possible by thoughtful leadership, by people in our community, by veterinarians, by thousands of shelter workers and volunteers, by many rescue groups, and by collaboration.

-The fundamental goal of Socially Conscious Sheltering is to create best outcomes for all animals, which is achieved through:
+Now is the time for a different animal sheltering model.
+A compassionate model.
+A transparent model.
+A thoughtful model.
+Socially Conscious Sheltering is the future of animal welfare.
+The fundamental goal of Socially Conscious Sheltering is to create the best outcomes for all animals; which is achieved through:

 Every single one.
 Healthy is defined as either having no signs of clinical disease or evidence of disease that a veterinarian determines has a good or excellent prognosis for a comfortable life.
 Safe means that the animal has not exhibited behavior that is likely to result in severe injury or death to another animal or person.

 An animal’s opportunity to be nurtured, healed, and rehomed should not depend on their age or condition—every community must have a shelter that accepts all animals brought to it.
 It is unacceptable to turn animals away because they are too old, too sick, too broken.